kamalheydari/react-github-users/README.md

 # Github Search User

-you can search username and get information of user and see the important information in the charts
+you can search username and get information of user and see the important languages, repos, forks and stars in the charts

 ## Demo